yegor256/blog/_drafts/_monkey.md

 and delegate them to subordinates.
 An objective means the _consequences_ those subordinates will have to face when they either fail or succeed.
 However, what happens in most cases?
 Leaders decompose and delegate the scope of the work, but forget to decompose and delegate the consequences.
-Monthly salaries are _not_ the right way to delegate consequences.
-Moreover, it is exactly the wrong way, because it sends a [false message]({% pst 2019/may/2019-05-28-trust-or-not %}) to subordinates: you are doing great until I fire you, and there is nothing in the middle.
+A monthly salary is _not_ the right way to delegate consequences.
+Moreover, it is a particularly bad way, because it sends a [false message]({% pst 2019/may/2019-05-28-trust-or-not %}) to subordinates: you are doing great until I fire you, and there is nothing in the middle.